lemocla/Codzilla/README.md

  - ## **User stories**

-      The testing of user stories were done manually and can be found in the document [Testing User Stories](documentation/userstoriestesting.md).
+      The testing of user stories were done manually and can be found in the document [testing user stories](documentation/userstoriestesting.md).

  - ## **Responsiveness and compatibility**